• Skip to primary navigation

 • Combine the vanilla seeds, vanilla bean pod, lavender, and cream in a small saucepan.
 Let the cream come to a simmer.
 Remove from heat and let steep for 10 minutes.

-1 whole vanilla bean, 1 tablespoon dried lavender buds, 2 cups whipping or heavy cream
+1 whole vanilla bean, 1 tablespoon dried lavender buds, 2 cups heavy whipping cream

 • Strain the cream to remove the vanilla bean pod and lavender buds.
 Squeeze as much cream from the lavender buds as possible.
 Refrigerate for 3 hours or freeze for 45 minutes to chill the cream completely.